aws/amazon-s3-encryption-client-java/README.md

 However, this version does not support V2's Unencrypted Object Passthrough.
 This library can only read encrypted objects from S3, unencrypted objects MUST be read with the base S3 Client.

+## Client Configuration

+The S3 Encryption Client uses "wrapped" clients to make its requests to S3 and/or KMS.
+You can configure each client independently, or apply a "top-level" configuration which is applied to all wrapped clients.
+Refer to the Client Configuration Example in the [Examples directory](https://github.com/aws/amazon-s3-encryption-client-java/tree/main/src/examples/java/software/amazon/encryption/s3/examples) for examples of each configuration method.

 ### Examples
 #### V2 KMS Materials Provider to V3